ePages-de/epages-devportal/_posts/2020/2020-01-07-design-system-in-the-making.md

 * Which elements do we use and where?
 * How are these elements designed?
 * What's their behavior?
-* Which colors, fonts, font sizes, or spacing is used?
+* Which colors, fonts, font sizes, or spacing are used?

 We can tell you that was a lot of work - and absolutely worth it!